MantisVision/webUtils/docs/downloader.md

 * SYK0
 * SYK1
 * RYS0
-When an instance of [RYSKDecoder](./decoder.md) is created, its constructor accepts single arguement which is this specific data format as a string.
+When an instance of [RYSKDecoder](./decoder.md) is created, its constructor accepts single argument which is this specific data format as a string.

-If the data is split into multiple SYK/RYSK files, they do not contain the data format, since that one is already already specified in the seperate manifest JSON file.
+If the data is split into multiple SYK/RYSK files, they do not contain the data format, since that one is already already specified in the separate manifest JSON file.

 Following the data format are individual frames.
-Each frame begins with a its size encoded on 4 bytes as an unsinged 32-bit integer in little endian.
+Each frame begins with a its size encoded on 4 bytes as an unsigned 32-bit integer in little endian.
 Size indicates how many following bytes belong to the frame.

-Next 4 bytes specify frame number in an unsinged 32-bit integer in little endian.
+Next 4 bytes specify frame number in an unsigned 32-bit integer in little endian.
 The size mentioned above includes these four bytes.

 The rest is encoded data which needs to be passed to [RYSKDecoder](./decoder.md) which returns decoded uvs, vertices